Bit Blasting Probabilistic Programs: Bit Blasting: Key Insights

 The previous subsection shows how conditioning on the inequality (\texttt{Y} \(<\) \texttt{X}) introduces a linear factor to \(\pdf{0}{\beta}\) to obtain \(\pdf{1}{\beta}\).
 Note that conditioning on \texttt{(Y < X)} introduces a linear factor regardless of what initial probability density X had.
 That is, if X's initial probability density was $f(x)$, the resulting density of the following probabilistic program would be $xf(x)$.
 This implies that if we can bit blast $f(x)$, we can bit blast $xf(x)$.
 We still need to account for the error incurred by \texttt{observe (Y$_b$ < X$_b$)} i.e. $\Pr({X}_b | {Y}_b == {X}_b, Y < X)$.
 It turns out that the correction term is a mixture of gamma distributions which can be bit blasted soundly as well.
 We provide the judgement rule and proof of the following lemma in the appendix.

-\begin{lemma} \(\forall b, \alpha \in \mathbb{Z}^+, \beta \in \mathbb{R},\), \texttt{p}, if \(\pdf{\alpha}{\beta} \comp_b \texttt{p}\), then \(\pdf{\alpha}{\beta}\) and \texttt{p} are \(b\)-equivalent. \end{lemma}
+\begin{lemma} \(\forall b, \alpha \in \mathrm{Z}^+, \beta \in \mathrm{R}\), \texttt{p}, if \(\pdf{\alpha}{\beta} \comp_b \texttt{p}\), then \(\pdf{\alpha}{\beta}\) and \texttt{p} are \(b\)-equivalent. \end{lemma}

-\begin{lemma} \(\forall \beta \in \mathbb{R}, \alpha \in \mathbb{Z}^+, \comp_b\) is \(b\)-succinct for \(\pdf{\alpha}{\beta}\) \end{lemma}
+\begin{lemma} \(\forall \beta \in \mathrm{R}, \alpha \in \mathrm{Z}^+, \comp_b\) is \(b\)-succinct for \(\pdf{\alpha}{\beta}\) \end{lemma}